-All NMR experiments were performed at 25 °C on an Agilent Unity INOVA spectrometer operating at 500 MHz H resonance frequency, using a cryo-cooled HCN triple-resonance probe equipped with z-pulsed field gradients.
+All NMR experiments were performed at 25 °C on an Agilent Unity INOVA spectrometer operating at 500 MHz H resonance frequency using a cryo-cooled HCN triple-resonance probe equipped with z-pulsed field gradients.

-- The datasets employed in this study consist of series of 18 1D PHIP-NMR spectra acquired with variable exchange/relaxation periods $\Delta$ ranging between 100 ms and 5 s.
-The transmitter offset was placed at -11.35 ppm, and the spectral region between -31.36 ppm and 8.66 ppm was acquired for 0.5 seconds.
-4 or 8 transients were recorded per each $\Delta$ duration corresponding to an experimental time of 10 or 20 minutes for a complete series.
-In order to avoid variations in - 100 the level of p-H2 in solution, the time interval between two successive bubbling periods (at the beginning of each transient) was maintained constant, independent of the duration of $\Delta$ .
-The decay rate of p-H2 in solution was determined in a separate experiment, by acquiring a series of 48 single-scan 1D PHIP-NMR signals of the high-field hydride in the asymmetric complex formed by isoquinoline, mtz and the iridium catalyst.
-After bubbling p-H2 in solution at the beginning of the experiment, all spectra were acquired (one per second) - 105 without refreshing $p-H_2$ during the measurement.
-As the $p-H_2$ concentration in solution decreases, the PHIP-enhancement of the NMR hydrides signals drops.
-The rate constant of the conversion of para-enriched $H_2$ to thermal hydrogen was obtained by the exponential fit of the signal integral versus time.
+The datasets employed in this study consist of series of 18 1D PHIP-NMR spectra acquired with variable exchange/relaxation periods $\Delta$ ranging between 100 ms and 5 s.
+The transmitter offset was placed at -11.35 ppm, and the spectral region between -31.36 and 8.66 ppm was acquired for 0.5 s.
+Four or eight transients were recorded per each $\Delta$ duration corresponding to an experimental time of 10 or 20 min for a complete series.
+In order to avoid variations in the level of p-H2 in solution, the time interval between two successive bubbling periods (at the beginning of each transient) was kept constant, independent of the duration of $\Delta$ .

-All data sets were processed with nmrPipe (Delaglio et al., 1995) and analyzed with iNMR (Balacco and Marino, 2016) using 90-degree shifted squared sine-bell apodization, prior to zero filling to 128k complex points, and Fourier
+The decay rate of p-H2 in solution was determined in a separate experiment by acquiring a series of 48 single-scan 1D PHIP-NMR signals of the high-field hydride in the asymmetric complex formed by isoquinoline, mtz, and the iridium catalyst.
+After bubbling p-H2 in solution at the beginning of the experiment, all spectra were acquired (one per second) without refreshing p-H2 during the measurement.
+As the p-H2 concentration in solution decreases, the PHIP enhancement of the NMR hydride signal drops.
+The rate constant of the conversion of para-enriched H2 to thermal hydrogen was obtained by the exponential fit of the signal integral versus time.

-110 transformation.
-The fitting of NMR signal integrals versus exchange/relaxation time $\Delta$ was performed using in-house written routines implemented in Octave (Eaton et al., 2009).
+All datasets were processed with nmrPipe (Delaglio et al., 1995) and analyzed with iNMR (Balacco and Marino, 2005) using 90° shifted squared sine-bell apodization, prior to zero filling to 128k complex points, and Fourier transformation.
+The fitting of NMR signal integrals versus exchange/relaxation time $\Delta$ was performed using in-house-written routines implemented in Octave (Eaton et al., 2009).

-Theory
+3 Theory